 Both candidates tried to present themselves as a product of humble, working-class milieus in upstate counties.
 Riley alluded to his early years in a blue-collar area of Endicott, New York, where, he said, most adults held factory jobs and valued work ethic above all.

 Molinaro described himself as a “kid from a working-class family” who dealt with his father being laid off when IBM downsized.
-He attempted to paint Riley as a Washington insider who spent his formative years in the world of Big Law, sometimes representing clients, such as the Chevron corporation and convicted rapist Harvey Weinstein, who were openly hostile to the values and policies that Riley champions.
+He attempted to paint Riley as a Washington insider who spent his formative years in the world of Big Law, sometimes representing clients, such as Chevron and convicted rapist Harvey Weinstein, who were openly hostile to the values and policies that Riley champions.

-The Democratic challenger reiterated his characterization of himself as an economist populist familiar with the struggles of working people.
+The Democratic challenger reiterated his characterization of himself as an economic populist familiar with the struggles of working people.
 Riley presented the choice facing voters as a decision between economic pragmatism and corporate interests.

-“Nobody ever asks: ‘How are we going to pay for the tax cut that he voted for?’”
+“Nobody ever asks, ‘How are we going to pay for the tax cut that he voted for?’”
 Riley said.
-“Nobody asks: ‘How we’re going to pay for the carried interest loophole to give billions of dollars to hedge fund executives?’”
+“Nobody asks how we’re going to pay for the carried interest loophole to give billions of dollars to hedge fund executives.'”

 “We shoulder the highest burden of property taxation of any state in America.
 I continue to fight to drive down costs,” Molinaro said.